YuZhouRen86/VxKex-NEXT/README.md

 # Disclaimer

-All rights to Windows are owned by Microsoft Corporation.
-This product or content is not officially affiliated with Microsoft and its use is at the user's own risk.
-We or any third party are not responsible for any damages, loss of data, or problems that may arise from the use of this software.
-All names, logos, and trademarks mentioned are the property of their legal owners.
+This project is not affiliated with Microsoft Corporation.
+Windows is a registered trademark of Microsoft Corporation.